Scabies—Child Care and Schools

 How do you control it?

 • Treatment of the affected child and family by a health professional, usually with a cream containing 5% permethrin.
+May need a second application a week after the first.
+Household members who are close contacts should be treated at the same time.

 • Launder bedding and clothing (hot water and hot drying cycle) worn next to skin during the 3 days before start of treatment.